jhrdina/material-design-svg/README.md

 ## Precision

 The whole drawing should be pixel-aligned to prevent blurry edges.
 You can achieve this by activating pixel grid and snapping.
-Text boxes are pixel-aligned by its top left corner.
+Text boxes are pixel-aligned by its baseline (snapping available from Inkscape 0.91).

 **Font sizes** are scaled down from the official values by factor **0.8**.